Parity Cross-Resonance: A Multiqubit Gate: Introduction

-Here, we develop and benchmark a general protocol for synthesizing a single shot parity cross-resonance (PCR) gate characterized by a direct three-qubit $ZZX$ interaction in fixed-frequency transmon circuits \cite{ansari0three}--the natural three-body analog of the $ZX$ interaction exploited in CR gate~\cite{rigetti10fully,chow11simple,chow12universal,corcoles13process,sheldon16procedure,magesan20effective}.
-The scheme fuses perturbative design rules with gradient-free, non-perturbative optimization to boost the $ZZX$ term while suppressing spurious channels.
-Applied to a representative three-qubit layout with parameters drawn from IBM hardware, the protocol uncovers a broad swath of operating points that support strong $ZX$-like rates, enabling high-fidelity triplet Greenberger–Horne–Zeilinger (GHZ) state preparation and single-shot CCNOT and $i$Toffoli gates implementation.
-Moreover it can be used to adopt quantum error correction (QEC) using recently proposed three-qubit controlled-$ZZ$ (CZZ) gate into cross-resonance based gates by enabling direct parity mapping of two data qubits onto a measurement qubit in a single step, improving speed and fidelity.
+However, simultaneous-gate approaches trade off unwanted parasitic couplings to enable the joint implementation of multiple gates, limiting achievable fidelities and demanding careful circuit optimization.
+To overcome these challenges, we develop and benchmark a general protocol for synthesizing a single-shot parity cross-resonance (PCR) gate characterized by a direct three-qubit $ZZX$ interaction in fixed-frequency transmon circuits~\cite{ansari0three}.
+In contrast to Refs.~\cite{itoko24three-qubit,kim22high-fidelity}, which rely on simultaneous two-qubit interactions, this method combines perturbative design with gradient-free, non-perturbative optimization to realize a one-step three-body interaction beyond the dispersive regime, while automatically identifying optimal static operating parameters and suppressing stray interactions.
+Applied to a representative three-qubit layout based on IBM parameters, the protocol identifies broad operating regions supporting strong $ZX$-like rates, enabling high-fidelity GHZ-state preparation and single-shot CCNOT and \emph{i}Toffoli gate implementations.
+It also extends naturally to quantum error correction by adapting the controlled-$ZZ$ (CZZ) gate for direct parity mapping, enhancing both speed and fidelity.

 The paper is organized as follows: In Sec.~\ref{sec:principle}, we outline the principles of the three-body interaction quantum logic gate and its applications to GHZ state preparation (Sec.~\ref{subsec:principle_ghz}), CCNOT-like implementation (Sec.~\ref{subsec:principle_ccnot}), and error-correction–oriented controlled-$ZZ$ gates (Sec.~\ref{subsec:principle_czz}), followed by their individual implementations (Sec.~\ref{subsec:principle_implementation}).
 In Sec.~\ref{sec:optimization}, we describe our gradient-free optimization framework for modeling and tuning the gate parameters.
 Finally, Sec.~\ref{sec:validation} presents performance validation for the three main examples: GHZ triplet state (Sec.~\ref{subsec:ghz_validation}), CCNOT-like gate (Sec.~\ref{subsec:ccnot_validation}), and CZZ gate (Sec.~\ref{subsec:czz_validation}).